Tenancy agreements are a legal contract. Make sure you read the agreement before you sign it.

 Your contract should tell you

-- how much the rent is and how frequently it is due
+- how much the rent is and how often it is due

 - if you are responsible for paying rates on the property

-- under what circumstances the landlord can keep some or all of the deposit
+- what charges the landlord can take from your deposit

 Your tenancy agreement should include information about repairs.
-Normally, a tenancy agreement will explain
+It should say

 - which repairs are the landlord’s responsibility